Vadym79/AWSLambdaJavaAuroraServerlessV2DataApi/READme.md

 Example of Lambda using the new Amazon Aurora Serverless V2 Data API with AWS SDK for Java

-To use t you're required to:
+To use it you're required to:

 1) Execute these 2  sql statements before calling GetProductByIdViaServerlessV2DataAPILambda via API Gateway